NikitaShevchuk-CubeX/frontend-challenge-1/README.md

 Components:

-Layout - main application layout upload/Page - the main page for uploads functionality uploade/UploadResults - shows the result of file upload (success or error) uploade/UploadedFilePreview - displays a preview of the uploaded file in a convenient table uploaded-files/Page - displays a list of previously uploaded files
+Layout - main application layout\n
+upload/Page - the main page for uploads functionality\n
+uploade/UploadResults - shows the result of file upload (success or error)\n uploade/UploadedFilePreview - displays a preview of the uploaded file in a convenient table\n uploaded-files/Page - displays a list of previously uploaded files\n

 Interaction with API:

 The main service for API interaction is UploadsService since it's the only app's functionality

-# Backend
+### Backend

 Endpoints:

-/mrf/upload - accepts, parses, validates, and saves an uploaded file /mrf/list - returns a list of previously uploaded files
+/mrf/upload - accepts, parses, validates, and saves an uploaded file \n /mrf/list - returns a list of previously uploaded files\n